jakubmiskovic/data-classification/readme.md

   --output_dir ./outputs/filters
 ```

-Predicted filters (with the original `Popis` text and a confidence score) are written to `./outputs/filters/predictions.jsonl` by default.
+Each output line keeps the original fields (such as `Popis`) and adds `predicted_filter` plus `confidence`.

 ## Running on AMD GPUs (ROCm)

-PyTorch and the Hugging Face stack run on AMD GPUs via ROCm.
-Install the ROCm-enabled PyTorch wheels before
-installing the rest of the dependencies:
+Install ROCm-enabled PyTorch wheels before the rest of the dependencies:

 ```bash
 # Pick the command for your ROCm/PyTorch version from https://pytorch.org/get-started/locally/